Emergency Caregiver (EC) Funding - AB 1811

 If the case exhausts the 365-day period or has RFA denied,

-Continuing EWs Processing an EC Request
+Continuing SSBSs Processing An EC Request

 During the span of a foster care episode, the child may have placement changes due to an emergency or compelling reason.
-In these situations, the Continuing EW may receive an EC request for placement without RFA.
+In these situations, the Continuing SSBS may receive an EC request for placement without RFA.
 Workers will follow the workflow located in Process Extended Foster Care (EFC) RD (Annual)

 Related Topics